Lady Death: Publication history

-Lady Death was originally published by Chaos Comics and remains one of the best examples of the bad girl titles that took the American comic book industry by storm during the late 1990s.
+Lady Death was originally published by Chaos!
+Comics and remains one of the best examples of the bad girl titles that took the American comic book industry during the late 1990s.
 The earliest issues of Lady Death were written by Brian Pulido and illustrated by Steven Hughes.
-Lady Death was originally conceived as a violent anti-hero, but subsequent iterations have toned down the more controversial aspects of the character.
+Lady Death was originally conceived as a violent antihero, but subsequent iterations have toned down the more controversial aspects of the character.

 In August 2002, Chaos!
 Comics filed for Chapter 7 bankruptcy and the intellectual property rights to Lady Death were sold to CrossGen Entertainment.
 Pulido continued to work on Lady Death for Crossgen, creating a new series titled Medieval Lady Death that was released in February 2003.
 This version of Lady Death made substantial changes to the character in an attempt to capture a larger mainstream audience.

-Despite Medieval Lady Death enjoying reasonable sales, CrossGen Entertainment ran into financial difficulties of its own and filed for Chapter 11 bankruptcy on June 18, 2004, in Tampa, Florida.
+Despite Medieval Lady Death enjoying reasonable sales, CrossGen Entertainment ran into financial difficulties of its own and filed for Chapter 11 bankruptcy in June 2004, in Tampa, Florida.
 During the bankruptcy proceedings, the rights to Lady Death were sold to Avatar Press.
 The other Chaos!
 Comics properties were sold to Tales of Wonder.

 In 2004, a feature-length animated motion picture based upon the original version of Lady Death was released.
-Produced by ADV films, the Lady Death animated feature premiered at Comic-Con International in San Diego on July 23, 2004.
+Produced by ADV films, the Lady Death animated feature premiered at San Diego Comic-Con on July 23, 2004.
 The film was poorly received and was not a major financial success.

 In July 2005, Avatar Press unveiled a new version of Lady Death.
 Both Medieval Lady Death as well as the Classic Lady Death were published in separate series.
-Pulido wrote both series, which featured art by several Avatar Press artists, including Juan Jose Ryp, Daniel HDR, Richard Ortiz, Ron Adrian, Di Amorin and Gabriel Guzman.
+Pulido wrote both series, which featured art by several Avatar Press artists, including Juan José Ryp, Daniel HDR, Richard Ortiz, Ron Adrian, Di Amorin and Gabriel Guzman.

-In 2010, Avatar Press created a separate imprint, Boundless, to publish new comics starring the character later that year.
+In 2010, Avatar Press created a separate imprint, Boundless Comics, to publish new comics starring the character later that year.
 Pulido and Mike Wolfer wrote the ongoing series.

-In 2015, Pulido launched new Lady Death stories via Kickstarter and later in April 2016, Pulido began publishing new stories under his company Coffin Comics, LLC.
+In 2015, Pulido launched new Lady Death stories via Kickstarter and later in April 2016, Pulido began publishing new stories under his company Coffin Comics.

 Fictional character biography

 The first Lady Death

 Lady Death originated as a hallucination by a troubled boy named Ernest "Ernie" Fairchild.
 Ernie believed Lady Death was his dream girl: a violent, sexy supervillain.
 She promised to "love Ernie forever" in exchange for his loyalty and a vow to kill everyone on Earth.
-Initially, Lady Death's appearances in Ernie's stories were that of a muse and confidant.
-Eventually it is revealed that she is her own demonic entity.
-Her true intentions and her past remained a mystery.
-As Ernie's story progressed, Lady Death moved on and led her own.
+Initially, Lady Death's appearances in Ernie's stories are those of a muse and confidant.
+Eventually it is revealed that she is a separate demonic entity.
+Her true intentions and her past remain a mystery.
+As Ernie's story progressed, Lady Death moved on to being the protagonist of her own.